15-Minute Teriyaki Chicken Stir Fry โ Better Than Takeout

 People also search for recipes like chicken and broccoli stir fry, garlic butter chicken, honey garlic chicken, quick chicken dinners, and easy homemade Asian recipes that are perfect for busy weeknights.

-- Teriyaki Sauce Alternative- A mix of soy sauce, honey, and a little sugar can be used as a quick homemade alternative.
+- Teriyaki Sauce Alternative: A mixture of soy sauce, honey, and a small amount of sugar can be used to create a quick homemade alternative with a similar sweet and savory flavor.

-- Soy Sauce Substitute- Tamari or coconut aminos can be used if you need a gluten-free option.
+- Soy Sauce Substitute: Tamari or coconut aminos are excellent substitutes, especially if you prefer a gluten-free option with a similar savory taste.

 Conclusion